JianxXiong/AAPO/README.md

 ### Evaluate Llama series models
 You can refer to this repo [SimpleRL-Reason](https://github.com/hkust-nlp/simpleRL-reason).

+## Contact
+If you have any questions, please contact jianxiong_ AT outlook DOT com.

 ## Citation
 If you get any thing useful from this work, please cite: